Tight PAC-Bayesian Risk Certificates for Contrastive Learning: Introduction

 \section{Introduction}

 A key driving force behind the rapid advances in foundation models is the availability and exploitation of massive amounts of unlabeled data.
 Broadly, one learns meaningful representations from unlabeled data, reducing the demand for labeled samples when training (downstream) predictive models.
 In recent years, there has been a strong focus on self-supervised approaches to representation learning, which learn neural network-based embedding maps from carefully constructed augmentations of unlabeled data, such as image cropping, rotations, color distortion, Gaussian blur, etc. \cite{AssranDMBVRLB23,chen2020simple,ChenH21,GrillSATRBDPGAP20}.
-Contrastive representation learning is a popular form of self-supervised learning where one aims to learn a mapping of the data to a Euclidean space such that semantically similar data, obtained via augmentations, are embedded closer than independent samples \cite{wu2018unsupervised, he2020momentum,le2020contrastive}.
-This technique gained widespread attention with the introduction of SimCLR, an abbreviation for \emph{simple framework for contrastive learning of representations} \cite{chen2020simple}.